Choi Hye-seon: Early life and education

 Choi lived in the United States until middle school, and was racially discriminated against at that time, before attending an all girls high school in Korea.
 She majored in bioinformatics at the Life Sciences department of Ewha Womans University, graduated with a Bachelor of Science degree, and previously held internships at Seoul National University's Department of Biomedical Sciences as well as Cipherome, a Silicon Valley startup.

 In Choi's early 20s she befriended Shin Ae-jin, who would die in the Itaewon Tragedy.
 Choi later contributed a testimonial to a book of grieving essays written by Shin's father.
-She attended Durham University and as of November 2024 lived in the UK, after having obtained a master's degree in data science, bioinformatics, and biological modeling in October 2024.
+Choi attended Durham University and as of November 2024 lived in the UK, after having obtained a master's degree in data science, bioinformatics, and biological modeling in October 2024.
 She received her official diploma in January 2025.